 - This fund offers a different way to invest in Asian and emerging economies

-- They have the support of a team of analysts based across the region to uncover some of the most exciting opportunities
+- The managers have the support of a team of analysts based across the region to uncover some of the most exciting opportunities

 - This fund is on our Wealth Shortlist of funds chosen by our analysts for their long-term performance potential

 The Schroder Small Cap Discovery Fund invests in smaller businesses that are based in Asian and emerging markets or make most of their money in these areas.
 Smaller and more innovative businesses offer lots of growth potential, but they're higher risk because they're at an earlier stage of their development.
 The fund could therefore be used in a broader investment portfolio that's able to accept more volatility in search of higher potential long-term returns.
 We think it could fit well with Asian and emerging markets funds focused on larger firms but should only form a smaller part of an investment portfolio.